TruebitProtocol/truebit-eth/README.md

   "incentiveLayer": "incentiveLayer"
 }
 ```

+## Setting gas price

-When running on Ethereum mainnet, you may wish to modify the `gasPrice` parameter to increase the chances that Ethereum miners will process your Truebit OS transactions or to economize on ETH.
+When running on Ethereum mainnet, you may wish to modify the `gasPrice` parameter to increase the chances that Ethereum miners will process your Truebit OS transactions or to economize on ETH costs.
 Every Ethereum transaction invokes some ETH gas cost, and price per unit gas is given in [gwei](https://ethdocs.org/en/latest/ether.html).
 The `gasPrice` can be set within Truebit OS.
 For example,
 ```sh
 gas set -v 47.3 --default
 ```